MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

 ms.reviewer: v-bholmes
 ---

-# Join a meeting from Dynamics 365 Guides
+# Join a Microsoft Teams meeting from Dynamics 365 Guides

 You can join a Microsoft Teams meeting from Dynamics 365 Guides on HoloLens.
 A [Microsoft Teams meeting](/microsoftteams/quick-start-meetings-live-events) is a meeting **scheduled** with Teams that includes any number of participants.